kora-projects/kora-docs/mkdocs/blog/en/kora-build-your-module.md

 Observability should not become an attack on the dependency.

-## Configuration Refresh Needs a Deliberate Policy
+## Configuration Refresh Needs a Deliberate Policy { #configuration-refresh-deliberate }

 Kora can refresh affected graph components when configuration changes.